kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I have been funded to attend the Upstate Number Theory Conference 2021!
 - The episode I did on [Hanselminutes](https://hanselminutes.com/807/finding-your-path-to-technology-with-krystal-maughan) came out! :)
 - The article on [MacArthur Foundation's Commitment to Diversification in AI](https://www.macfound.org/press/grantee-stories/strengthening-ai-diversity) came out, and I'm quoted in it :)
+- I have been invited to be a reviewer for the AFCR (Accountability, Fairness, Causality and Robustness) conference at NeurIPS
+- I have been invited to be a reviewer for the Black in AI workshop at NeurIPS
 - I will be participating in community-driven-crypto, a joint seminar for participants in cryptography, privacy and security.

 ## 2020